slate-app/slate-api/docs/Slate API.md

 # Slate API
-Slate API follows **REST** principle, resources are identified by URLS, so to access list of all works stored in system you need to make GET request to /work endpoint which will return an collection of work.
-To get single object data you need to make GET request to /work/{work_id} endpoint.
+The Slate API follows **REST** principle; resources are identified by URLS, so to access a list of all work stored in your Slate library you need to make a GET request to the /work endpoint which will return a collection of work.
+To get a single object's data you need to make a GET request to the /work/{work_id} endpoint.

 ## Accessing API
-To get details about your API endpoint & access credentials go to http://[your-slate-domain/admin/settings/api.
+To get details about your API endpoint & access credentials go to http://[your-slate-domain]/admin/settings/api.

-You have access to API sandbox under http://[your-slate-domain/api/v1/doc where you can see list of all available endpoint with description of query paramaters that are accepeted.
+You have access to an API sandbox under http://[your-slate-domain]/api/v1/doc where you can see a list of all available endpoints with a description of the accepted query paramaters.

 ## Making requests
 We recommend using Guzzle library.
-To make an request to API is really simple, just set an API endpoint.
+To make a request to the API is really simple, just set an API endpoint.
 For example it can be

 ```php
 $client = new GuzzleHttp\Client();